kannans89/RustRepo/19_Enums/19_Enums.md

 `not even`

-## Match & Enum with Data
+## Match & Enum with Data Type

-It is possible to add data type to each variant of a enum.In the following example Name and Usr_ID variants of the enum are of String and integer types respectively.Following example shows enumerations with data and use of match statement.
+It is possible to add data type to each variant of an enum.In the following example Name and Usr_ID variants of the enum are of String and integer types respectively.Following example shows use of  match statement with an enum having a data type.

 ```rust
 // The `derive` attribute automatically creates the implementation